B-UMMI/chewBBACA/README.md

 chewBBACA performs the schema creation and allele calls on complete or draft genomes resulting from de novo assemblers.

-The code contained in this repository concerning release v2.0.5. has been published in Microbial Genomics under the title:
+chewBBACA has been published (version 2.0.5 at the time) in Microbial Genomics under the title:
 **chewBBACA: A complete suite for gene-by-gene schema creation and strain identification**  - [Link to paper](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000166)

 When using chewBBACA please use the following citation:

 Silva M, Machado M, Silva D, Rossi M, Moran-Gilad J, Santos S, Ramirez M, Carriço J. 15/03/2018.
 M Gen 4(3): [doi:10.1099/mgen.0.000166](doi:10.1099/mgen.0.000166)

 # IMPORTANT

-As from 25/01/2018 this repo is now fully on **python 3** (tested on >=3.4).
-The previous python 2 version can be found at https://github.com/B-UMMI/chewBBACA/tree/chewbbaca_py2
+As from 25/01/2018, chewBBACA's code has been adapted for **python 3** (tested on >=3.4).
+The previous python 2 version is no longer supported and can be found at https://github.com/B-UMMI/chewBBACA/tree/chewbbaca_py2. chewBBACA includes Prodigal training files for some species.
+You can consult the list of Prodigal training files that are readily available [here](https://github.com/B-UMMI/chewBBACA/tree/master/CHEWBBACA/prodigal_training_files).
+We strongly recommend using the same Prodigal training file for schema creation and allele calling to ensure consistent results.
-As from 02/02/2018 **chewBBACA is a python package**, install with pip instead of git clone.
-The prodigal training files to be used are now provided with chewBBACA's source code, easing their usage.

 # Latest updates

-## New in 2.5.1 (05/08/2020)
-* Chewie verifies if Chewie-NS instance is available before starting processes.
-* SyncSchema gets Chewie-NS base URL from configuration file.
-* Schemas can be created without a Prodigal training file and without a size threshold value.
-* LoadSchema and SyncSchema processes display info about loci and allele insertion progress.
-* Corrected bug leading to errors during the AlleleCall process.
-Schema adaptation during the SyncSchema process may change loci representatives and pre-computed BSR values would become outdated.
-* Corrected bug leading to error during the update of allelic profiles if new allele identifiers contained '*'.

-## New in 2.5.0 (30/06/2020)
+## 2.5.0 - 2.5.4

 We've developed [Chewie-NS](https://chewbbaca.online/), a Nomenclature Server that is based on the [TypOn](https://jbiomedsem.biomedcentral.com/articles/10.1186/2041-1480-5-43) ontology and integrates with chewBBACA to provide access to gene-by-gene typing schemas and to allow a common and global allelic nomenclature to be maintained.

 To allow all users to interact with the Chewie-NS, we've implemented the following set of modules: